 How to avoid cash advances when buying gift cards with your credit card

-If you’re worried about cash advances, try these strategies:
+If you’re worried about cash advances, call your card issuer and try these strategies:

 Compare credit cards to buy gift cards